đ MongoDB Aggregation Stages

 đ¯

-aims at providing a simple and intuitive interface to the MongoDB aggregation framework.
+monggregateaims at providing a simple and intuitive interface to the MongoDB aggregation framework.

 Even though, it tries as much as possible to stick by the MongoDB aggregation framework syntax, it also tries to provide alternative ways to reproduce the syntax of other tools that new Mongo users might be more familiar with such as SQL and Pandas.

-stage, the MongoDB aggregation framework expects the grouping field(s) to be provided in the _id
+For example, in the $group stage, the MongoDB aggregation framework expects the grouping field(s) to be provided in the _id key.
+However, monggregate allows you to provide the grouping field(s) in the by key instead.

-MongoDB Original Name | Monggregate Original Name | Monggregate Convenient Alias |
+| MongoDB Original Name | Monggregate Original Name | Monggregate Convenient Alias |

-from | from | right |
+| from | from | right |

-localField | local_field | left_on |
+| localField | local_field | left_on |

-foreignField | foreign_field | right_on |
+| foreignField | foreign_field | right_on |

-as | as | name |
+| as | as | name |

 âšī¸ Note: The original names of the arguments were converted to snake_case to follow the Python convention.
 You cannot use the camelCase version of the arguments names here.